-CALIFORNIA TRAINING FACILITIES
+TRAINING FACILITIES/EXTERNSHIP SITES

-Each training facility provides quality educational technology and resources specifically chosen to support the programs of study offered at that location.
-A full-service recording studio, film production company or restaurant (as applicable) located in California will provide the externship portion of the program.
+Each training facility/ externship site will provide quality educational technology and resources specifically chosen to support the programs of study offered at that location.
+A full-service recording studio, film production company or restaurant (as applicable) will provide the externship portion of the program.
 Such facilities will contain industry current equipment.
-(See Addendum for list of Training Facilities)

-SCHOOL LICENSING, AFFILIATIONS AND ENDORCEMENTS
+SCHOOL LICENSING, AFFILIATIONS AND ENDORSEMENTS

+LICENSING:

-LICENSING: Recording, Radio, Film Connection & CASA Schools is licensed by the State of California, Bureau for Private Postsecondary Education (BPPE).
+Recording, Radio, Film Connection & CASA Schools is licensed by the State of California, Bureau for Private Postsecondary Education (BPPE).